-P2.3.1 Land west of Backsettown, off Furners Lane, Henfield is allocated for approximately 30 single storey dwellings, provided the proposal design demonstrates adherence to all of the following principles:
+P2.3.1 Land west of Backsettown, off Furners Lane, Henfield is allocated for approximately 30 single storey dwellings, subject to the following criteria:

 - a.
 The proposal demonstrates an understanding of the elements which contribute to the character of the site and these inform the design and layout of the site.
-The proposal must be of an appropriate scale and massing in keeping with the character of the surroundings. - b.
+The proposal must be of an appropriate scale and massing in keeping with the character of the surroundings.
+In particular it should respect the single storey nature of the properties in Furners Mead to the immediate west of the development area part of the site.
+The proposal should also provide the landscape buffer and open space to the east of the site. - b.
 The proposal preserves the setting of the Backsettown House, the listed building to the east. - c.
-The proposal comprises single storey dwellings suitable for older and downsizing households to meet local need. - d.
-The proposal has regard to the amenities of adjoining residential properties. - e.
-The proposal has regard for visibility and key views (see photograph below). - f.
+The proposal should provide dwellings suitable for older and downsizing households in order to meet local housing needs.
+The provision of single storey dwellings will be particularly supported. - d.
+The proposal takes account of the amenities of adjoining residential properties. - e.
+The proposal takes account of visibility and key views (see photograph on page 35). - f.
 The proposal maintains and enhances the site's rural character, retaining existing field boundaries, hedgerows and trees where appropriate and enhancing with native species.
-Mature trees are protected and maintained. - g.
-A full ecological and biodiversity assessment is submitted as part of the application.
+Mature trees should be protected and maintained. - g.
+A full ecological and biodiversity assessment should be submitted as part of the application.
 Any reasonable mitigation proposed by the assessments must be implemented in full. - h.
-A comprehensive transport assessment is submitted with the application.
+A comprehensive transport assessment should be submitted with the application.
 Any reasonable mitigation to make the application more acceptable in planning terms must be implemented in full. - i.
-The proposal makes provision for the access from Furners Mead without harming the amenities of local residents, by demolishing 21 Furners Mead which is in the ownership of the developer. - j.
-All roads, cycle ways and footpaths conform to West Sussex Highway Standard,
+Vehicular access into the site is provided from Furners Mead and in a way which does not have an unacceptable impact on the amenities of the occupiers of adjacent residential properties.